kenanwang/username.github.io/resume.md

 permalink: /resume/
 ---
 <h1>Summary</h1>
 Former product manager for Wikipedia Mobile Web and Applications (25% of Wikipedia’s 14B pageviews).
 Oversaw the most significant boost to active editors in seven years.
-Recently started teaching myself Machine Learning with an intended focus on Natural Language Processing.
+Recently started teaching myself Machine Learning with an intended focus on application for Media and Publishing.

 My background is in startups: Founding member of a mobile technology startup that sold to Blackberry, key member of two other successfully sold companies in speech recognition and personal development.
 Recently helped start a publishing house as General Manager and Editor.